What is Diabetic Retinopathy?

 Low vision eye doctors can maximize the patients' usable vision through a variety of low vision glasses, devices, aids and advanced technology, often enabling them to once again drive, read, and engage in other vision-dependent activities.

 Injections and medications have also been shown to help patients do the things they love and regain their independence.
 For example, among the effective treatment options is the Anti-VEGF (Anti-vascular endothelial growth factor), a drug that is injected into the eye to help prevent new blood vessels from forming in the retina.

 In more severe cases of diabetic retinopathy, the low vision eye doctor will refer the patient to a surgeon for a laser treatment (photocoagulation) to seal the leaks of the damaged blood vessels.

-Dr. Robert Stamm and the entire staff at Low Vision Of Colorado recognize and understand the challenges that accompany vision loss.
+Dr. Robert Stamm and the entire staff at Low Vision Of Nebraska recognize and understand the challenges that accompany vision loss.
 Dr. Robert Stamm provides the tools needed to fully understand the condition and will work with the patient to determine the next step in improving usable vision.
 If you or a loved one have been diagnosed with diabetic retinopathy, call to schedule your appointment today - we're here for you.